samsmithnz/SoftwareAdvice/00-Outline.md

 ## Main points:
 - Keep it simple stupid: complexity will come - don't intentionally add complexity.
 - Everytime a developer is clever, an atrocity is committed: Keep it simple.
-Don't add RegEx or Linq unless
+Minimize RegEx, XSLT, or Linq, as it's very difficult to maintain/understand later.

-- Software is too complicated (don't add middleware you might need)
+- Software is too complicated (don't add middleware you *might* need)
-- Unit testing is important, but most misunderstand it
+- Unit testing is important, but most misunderstand it.
+An inte
 - DevOps/Agile is mostly about culture and behavior change, not tools - but most organizations butcher it to match 'their' process, instead of adapting to DevOps best practices

 ## Where code falls apart (Agile/DevOps/etc).